-Energy storage, electric vehicles and their charging points, distributed generation or new electricity self-consumption systems, are forcing traditional consumption models to change and therefore the management of these also has to change.
-The challenge is for the distribution grid to adapt to these new active elements and to be capable of operating in a decentralised and bidirectional manner, interacting with them.
-Real-time knowledge of the distribution grid provided by MONICA will enable the optimal integration of these new elements, which would be practically impossible with traditional energy models.
+Energy storage, electric vehicles and their recharging points, distributed generation and new systems of electrical self-consumption are making traditional consumption models change and therefore, their management should also be different.
+The challenge is for the distribution grid to adapt to the active elements, and to be capable of operating in a decentralised and bidirectional manner, interacting with them.
+The real-time knowledge of the distribution grid offered by MONICA will make it possible to optimally integrate these new elements—something that would be practically impossible with traditional energy models.

-With the implementation of these information and communication technologies within the current power grid, we will obtain a smart grid that enables us to offer users a more efficient and sustainable energy model.
+By implementing these information and communication technologies into the current electrical grid, we have obtained an intelligent grid that allows us to offer users a more efficient and sustainable model.

-The MONICA Project will be carried out in the Smart City Malaga Living Lab, the Enel Group's real experiment centre for the development of power distribution technologies.
+The MONICA Project was carried out in the Living Lab of Smart City Málaga, the centre of real experimentation for developing Grupo Enel’s electrical distribution technologies.